 Gastronomic Friuli is a voyage into flavours from another world, another era, yes, but it is also a pointer to the future: a demonstration of how, out of adversity, an industrious region has learned to embrace European harmony and its past, not least through its richly delicious culinary heritage and history.

-Fly at c.
-1.45pm from London Gatwick to Venice (British Airways).
+Lunchtime flight from London Heathrow to Venice (British Airways).
 Drive to Udine for the first of four nights.

 Udine, San Daniele del Friuli.
 In Udine, visit the main piazza with its Gothic and Renaissance loggias, and the cathedral, basically Gothic but much augmented later.
 Visit and lunch at an artisanal prosciuttificio in San Daniele, home of the lightly salted, sweetest and most delectable of all cured hams.
 A tasting at a distinguished grappa producer follows.
 Evening wine tasting given by the lecturer.